Kostr/UEFI-Lessons/Lessons/Lesson_00/README.md

 ```
 build --platform=OvmfPkg/OvmfPkgX64.dsc --arch=X64 --buildtarget=RELEASE --tagname=GCC5
 ```
+Don't worry, you don't have to have `gcc` of exactly version 5 on your system.
+Any gcc with a version `>=5` would be acceptable.

 If build is successful, result would be in the folder `Build/{Platform Name}/{TARGET}_{TOOL_CHAIN_TAG}/FV`.
 So in our case it would be:
 ```